 - If parents are in school for a meeting or their children are attending a club during the afternoon or evening they should not attempt to enter any other area of school and certainly not classrooms or areas where confidential details my be kept

 - Children who are late or who are being collected early must be signed in or out at the school entrance

-- Parents, carers and visitors who are on site to collect children at 3 or 3.05pm must leave by 3.25pm to enable the gates to be locked prior to the after school clubs starting
+- Parents, carers and visitors who are on site to collect children at the end of the school day must leave by 3.30pm to enable the gates to be locked prior to the after school clubs starting

 - Parent helpers must sign the Parent Code of Conduct and volunteer agreement

 - Regular helpers or those supporting residential visits must sign the 'Staff and Regular Volunteer Agreement', obtain a clear DBS check (please see the school office) and read the school's safeguarding policy together with the DFE document, 'Keeping Children Safe in Education Part 1

 - Reception and Y1 children are handed to parents/carers at the classroom doors.
 Y2 children are brought down to the playground and supervised during collection.
 Y3-6 leave the building and are told to return to the office if they have not been collected.
 Parents are requested not to take other people's children from the playground if they have not been collected to help the parents out.
 Please bring the child to the school office so that we can telephone the parent and agree their wishes.

 - All mobile phones must be out of sight of children and not used while on the premises unless in a designated area away from children.